-- 3.9 The new Local Plan has made significant progress and is expected to be submitted for examination shortly, having completed its Regulation 19 consultation earlier in the year.
-Its spatial strategy does not change the role of Holt in the District (see Plan C) and it continues to provide a comprehensive range of strategic and non-strategic spatial and development management policies covering all relevant issues for Holt, including three site allocations.
-They comprise land north of Valley Lane (H17) for 27 homes and further land at Heath Farm for another 180 homes and elderly persons accommodation (H20) and for another 6 Ha of employment land (H27/1), as shown on Plan D below. - 3.10 The strategic polices of NNDC set out a housing requirement for Holt which is met in full through the site allocations of the emerging Local plan and it is not the intention of the Neighbourhood Plan to identify additional local need or sites for further growth.
-The goal for the Neighbourhood Plan is thus a narrow context to refine and add value to the Local Plan policies.

-3.11 There are three County-wide waste and minerals development plans that apply in this area, but they are not considered relevant in the preparation of this Neighbourhood Plan.
-There are no made neighbourhood plans in the immediate vicinity of Holt, but a small number have been made elsewhere in the District or are in progress.
+- 3.10 The emerging new Local Plan was submitted for examination in May 2023, having completed its Regulation 19 consultation in March 2022.
+Its spatial strategy as proposed does not change the role of Holt in the District (see Plan C) and it continues to provide a comprehensive range of strategic and non-strategic spatial and development management policies covering all relevant issues for Holt, including three site allocations.
+They comprise land north of Valley Lane (H17) for 27 homes and further land at Heath Farm for another 180 homes and elderly person's accommodation (H20).
+A site comprising 6 Ha of new employment land (H27/1), as shown on Plan D below, was also proposed for allocation in the Regulation 19 version draft Local Plan, however, at the time of writing it was confirmed that the site is no longer being promoted for development.
+These allocations need to be considered further at the public examination of the Local Plan. - 3.11 The strategic polices of NNDC set out a housing requirement for Holt which is met in full through the site allocations of the emerging Local Plan and this Neighbourhood Plan does not identify additional local need or sites for further growth.
+The goal for the Neighbourhood Plan is to refine and add value to current Local Plan policy.
+The Core Strategy establishes a settlement boundary which is significant as it establishes limits on development and is referred to in policies in this Plan.
+The settlement boundary, however, will be altered in the emerging Local Plan to encompass changes to the built form of the town and include allocated development sites.
+The emerging Local Plan settlement boundary, shown in Plan D, is therefore only a proposal at this stage and at the time of writing is not a factor in determining planning applications. - 3.12 There are three County-wide waste and minerals development plans that apply in this area, but they are not considered relevant in the preparation of this Neighbourhood Plan.
+There are no made neighbourhood plans in the immediate vicinity of Holt, but a small number have been made elsewhere in the District, or are in progress.

-Plan D: North Norfolk Local Plan 19th January 2022 Allocations in Holt (Source: North Norfolk District Council)
+Plan D: Allocations in Holt - North Norfolk Local Plan, January 2022 (Source: North Norfolk District Council)